Academic Training for J-1 Students

 PhD students can do up to 36 months of AT (or the period of their full course of study in the US, whichever is less).

+The total training period may not exceed the amount of time spent in full course of study.
 Non-degree J students are limited to a 24-month stay, which includes study time and AT.

 - An offer letter from your employer that includes: